Lesia Tsurenko: 2015: First WTA Tour title

 In 2015, Tsurenko reached the quarterfinals of the Indian Wells Open, again as a qualifier, defeating Annika Beck, Andrea Petkovic, Alizé Cornet and Eugenie Bouchard before retiring against Jelena Janković in the quarterfinals due to an ankle injury she suffered in defeating Bouchard.
-After again reaching the second round of Wimbledon and losing to Irina-Camelia Begu, Tsurenko won her first WTA singles title in Istanbul, defeating Urszula Radwańska in final.
-As a result, she reached a career-high ranking of world No. 47.
+After again reaching the second round of Wimbledon and losing to Irina-Camelia Begu, Tsurenko won her first career singles title in Istanbul, defeating Urszula Radwańska in the final.
+As a result, she reached a new career-high ranking of world No. 47.
 She qualified for the Canadian Open in Toronto by beating Nicole Gibbs and Lara Arruabarrena, and then defeated Yanina Wickmayer, Wimbledon finalist Garbiñe Muguruza and Carina Witthöft, before succumbing to Sara Errani in the quarterfinals.

 Her good form continued at the Connecticut Open.
-As a lucky loser, replacing Simona Halep, she defeated fifth seed Karolína Plíšková in straight sets in the quarterfinals.
-In the semifinals, she eventually lost to French Open finalist Lucie Šafářová.
+As a lucky loser, replacing Simona Halep, she defeated fifth seed Karolína Plíšková in the quarterfinals, in straight sets.
+In the semifinals, she eventually lost to French Open finalist, Lucie Šafářová.
 Tsurenko found revenge one week later at the US Open, defeating the sixth seed Šafářová in the first round.
 However, she lost to Varvara Lepchenko in round two.
+This performance allowed her to reach 33rd place in the world rankings at the end of the year.

-2016: First Grand Slam fourth-round appearance
+2016: First major fourth-round appearance

-After a struggle in the first half of the year, Tsurenko made her first major fourth round at the US Open, after beating Irina-Camelia Begu and Dominika Cibulková, before losing to defending finalist Roberta Vinci.
-Two weeks later, she won her second WTA Tour singles title in Guangzhou, defeating Jelena Janković in the final.
+After a struggle in the first half of the year, Tsurenko made her first major fourth round at the US Open, after beating Irina-Camelia Begu and Dominika Cibulková, before losing to defending finalist, Roberta Vinci.
+Two weeks later, she won her second WTA Tour singles title in Guangzhou by defeating Jelena Janković in the final.

-2017: Third WTA Tour title & top 30 debut
+2017: Third WTA title & top 30 debut

-Tsurenko won her WTA third singles title in Acapulco, defeating Kristina Mladenovic in final.
+Tsurenko won her third career singles title in Acapulco, defeating Kristina Mladenovic in the final.
 After Wimbledon, she reached a new career-high ranking of No. 29.

-2018: Fourth WTA Tour title, first major quarterfinal
+2018: Fourth WTA title, first Grand Slam QF

-She defended her title in Acapulco as her fourth singles title by beating Stefanie Vögele in the final.
+She defended her title in Acapulco to claim her fourth WTA singles title by defeating Stefanie Vögele in the final.
 In Cincinnati, she made her first Premier Mandatory quarterfinal appearance in three years, after beating Danielle Collins, Garbiñe Muguruza, and Ekaterina Makarova en route, before losing to Simona Halep.

-At the US Open, she reached her first Grand Slam quarterfinal after beating Alison Van Uytvanck, Caroline Wozniacki, Kateřina Siniaková, and Markéta Vondroušová, before losing to eventual champion Naomi Osaka.
-Tsurenko thus set a new career-high of 26 in singles.
+At the US Open, she entered her first Grand Slam quarterfinal, after beating Alison Van Uytvanck, Caroline Wozniacki, Kateřina Siniaková, and Markéta Vondroušová, before she lost to eventual champion Naomi Osaka.
+Tsurenko thus set a new career-high of No. 26 in singles.